 Subsequently, attention scores are computed via $Q$, $K$, and $V$:

-where $\sqrt{d_k}$ is the dimension of the key vector $k$.
+where $\sqrt{d_K}$ is the dimension of the key vector $K$.
 Finally, the projection operation applies a linear transformation on attention scores.
 This projected result is handed to the FFN layer.
 The result from FFN is passed on to the next transformer layer as input.
 Finally, after the input has been processed through all $l$ transformer layers, the output is a probability vector that marks out the most probable output tokens.

-\textbf{KV Cache:} Within the entire process above, each token produces intermediate K and V tensors.
+\textbf{KV Cache:} The above process produces intermediate K and V tensors for each token.
 When generating subsequent tokens, all KV tensors of preceding tokens are necessary for computing the self-attention.
 These K and V tensors are generally cached in GPUs, referred to as the \textit{KV cache}.
 The KV cache typically has a large footprint.
 For example, GPT-3~\cite{Chatgpt, dettmers2022gpt3} generates a 4.5MB KV cache for each token.
 The size of KV cache linearly increases with the number of prompt tokens.
 A conversation session containing thousands of tokens will produce several GBs of KV cache.